 We hope you have a pleasant experience on VisitTallinn.ee and we're looking forward to welcoming you in the city.

 Subscribe to the free Tallinn newsletter to get tips about upcoming events,

 newly opened attractions, special offers and more!

 Kadriorg – Elegant park & fine artAdd to Favourites

 After Russian tsar Peter the Great conquered the Baltics in the early 1700s, he established an estate with a public park on this spot.
 He named the area Ekaterinenthal (Catherine’s Valley, or Kadriorg in Estonian) after his wife, Catherine I. The Baroque palace he had built – along with the surrounding forests, ponds and fountains – are still the neighbourhood’s prime draw.

 Over the next two centuries, the streets near the park became lined with ornate wooden mansions as Kadriorg developed into an upscale residential district.
 Unsurprisingly, the area also played a role in the early development of Estonia's spa culture – it was here in 1813 that a Doctor Benedikt Georg Witte established what would be the first seaside resort of the Russian Empire.
-Even today, having a Kadriorg address is a sign of prestigue.
-The Estonian president’s residence and many foreign embassies are located here.
+Even today, having a Kadriorg address is a sign of prestige.
+The Estonian president’s residence and many foreign embassies are located in the area.

 Kadriorg Park continues to be one of Tallinn's favourite spots for a stroll.
 It's remarkable for its diverse landscape architecture, which is showcased by the various smaller gardens on the estate, such as the Japanese Garden.